corgras/Readmore.js/README.md

 ## Options

-* `collapsedHeight: 250` Sets the initial content height in collapsed state (in pixels).
+* `collapsedHeight: 250` Defines the initial height of collapsed content in pixels.
+If the content is shorter than this height, the «Read More» button is not displayed.

-* `speed: 300` Defines the speed of the height change animation (in milliseconds).
+* `speed: 300` Sets the duration of the expand/collapse animation in milliseconds.
+For collapsing in `animationMode: 'js'` mode, the speed is halved.

-* `moreLink: '<span>Read more</span>'` The «Read More» button text with HTML support.
-Used inside the <button> element, which is displayed to expand hidden content.
+* `moreLink: '<span>Read more</span>'` HTML string for the «Read More» button displayed in the collapsed state.
+Inserted into a `<button>` element.
+For security, HTML is sanitized of potentially dangerous attributes.

-* `lessLink: '<span>Close</span>'` The «Close» button text with HTML support.
-Used inside the <button> element, which is displayed to collapse content after it has been expanded.
+* `lessLink: '<span>Close</span>'` HTML string for the «Close» button displayed in the expanded state.
+Inserted into a `<button>` element.
+Supports sanitization of HTML from unsafe code.

-* `hideButtonCollapse: true/false` If `true`, hides the button when content is fully expanded.
+* `hideButtonCollapse: true/false` If `true`, the button is hidden after expanding the content, avoiding unnecessary interface elements..

-* `animationMode: 'js'` Animation mode for height change: `'js'` — use JavaScript animation; `'css'` — CSS animation is used (requires `.cs_readmore-animation` with custom CSS animations).
+* `animationMode: 'js'` Defines the type of animation: `js` - Animation via JavaScript with smooth height transition. `css` - Animation via CSS, adds the `.cs_readmore-animation` class for styling.

 * `animationType: 'ease-in-out'` Defines the timing function for JavaScript-based animation (works with `animationMode: 'js'`).
 Options: `'linear'`, `'ease'`, `'ease-in'`, `'ease-out'`, `'ease-in-out'`.

-* `scrollToTopOnCollapse: true/false` If set to true, the page automatically scrolls to the top of the content element when collapsing it.
-Useful for ensuring the content remains in view after collapsing.
+* `scrollToTopOnCollapse: true/false` If `true`, the page smoothly scrolls to the top of the content after collapsing, improving viewing convenience.

-* `disableCollapse: true/false` Disabling the collapsing functionality for a specified width range.
+* `disableCollapse: true/false` If `true`, disables the collapse function for an element or screen width range, displaying the full content.

-* `breakpoints: {}` Customize options for different screen widths.
-Keys are max-width breakpoints (in pixels); settings apply when the window width is less than or equal to the key.
+* `breakpoints: {}` Allows setting different parameter values based on screen width.
+Keys are the maximum screen width in pixels, values are an object with parameters.
+If the screen width exceeds the maximum key, collapsing is disabled.

-* `beforeToggle: null` Callback function called before toggling the state.
+* `beforeToggle: null` Callback invoked before expanding/collapsing starts.
+Receives arguments: `button` (button), `element` (content element), `isExpanded` (boolean state).

-* `afterToggle: null` Callback function called after toggling the state.
+* `afterToggle: null` Callback invoked after expanding/collapsing completes.
+Receives the same arguments: `button`, `element`, `isExpanded`.

-* `blockProcessed: null` Callback function called after processing each element.
+* `blockProcessed: null` Callback invoked after the plugin processes an element.
+Receives arguments: `element` (content element), `needsToggle` (boolean indicating if a button is needed).
 <br><br>

 ## Events